shiftsystems/shift-mon/docs/Install.md

 ### Syslog
-Shift-mon can configure syslog forwarding to loki, and configure telegraf act a syslog server by following the instructions below
+shiftmon can configure syslog forwarding to loki, and configure telegraf act a syslog server by following the instructions below

 * If `syslog` is defined at all for a host, group, or telegraf will listen for syslog messages on udp port 6667 on localhost.
 * Define `syslog: rsyslog` to have the telegraf role install and configure rsyslog and setup log forwarding to udp 6667 on localhost.